microsoft/infersharpaction/Examples/ResourceLeak/README.md

 **CSharpCodeAnalyzer** is designed to detect this kind of resource leaks by applying the following principle: **When a new object is allocated during the execution of a procedure, it is the procedure’s responsibility to either deallocate the object or make it available to its callers; there is no such obligation for objects received from the caller.**

-Based on the nature of procedure-local bugs of resource leaks, **CSharpCodeAnalyzer** is capable of detecting resource leaks in the following scenarios that are unrelated to multi-threading:

 ## Supported scenarios

 ### 1. Standard idioms:

 Some objects in C#, the resources, are supposed to be disposed when you stop using them, and failure to dispose is a resource leak.
-Resources include input streams, output streams, readers, writers, sockets, http connections, cursors, json parsers, etc. The following code snippet shows a *ReaderStream* object is created and disposed.
+Resources include input streams, output streams, readers, writers, sockets, http connections, cursors, json parsers, etc. The following code snippet shows a `ReaderStream` object is created and disposed.

 ```c#
 public void ResourceLeakIntraproceduralOK(){